Insights

 Search for hotels as many times as you want – for free.

-Tips for booking hotels in Praga-Północ
+Travel insights for hotels in Praga-Północ

 Cheapest hotels in Praga-Północ, Warsaw

 Discover affordable stays in Praga-Północ that provide a quality experience without breaking the bank.
-Hotels in Praga-Północ can be found for as low as €13 per night.
+Hotels in Praga-Północ can be found for as low as €20 per night.
 There is currently one property in Praga-Północ that can be booked for this price.
 Cloud Hostel is one of the hotels that can be booked for the lowest price in Praga-Północ.
-Price data was last updated on 12 February 2025
+Price data was last updated on 24 April 2025

 For those on a budget, these are the cheapest hotels available in Praga-Północ for the selected dates.
 Consider alternative dates if you're able to compare prices.

-Show all 380 hotels
+Show all 406 hotels

 ul.
 Otwocka 1, Warsaw, Mazowieckie, Poland